-- 55. As mentioned above (para.
-3), there are currently twenty-two accused involved in nine trials (Butare, the Government case, Military II, Karemera et al., Zigiranyirazo, Bikindi, Nchamihigo, Rukundo and Renzaho), four of which are lengthy because they are joint trials.
-These trials are at different stages. - 56.
-In the Completion Strategy of April 2004, it was projected that in 2004, three trials (Gacumbitsi, Ndindabahizi and Muhimana) would be completed.
+53. As mentioned above (para.
+3), there are currently twenty-five accused involved in nine trials (Butare, Military I, the Government case, Military II, Karemera et al., Zigiranyirazo, Bikindi, Nchamihigo and Rukundo), five of which are lengthy because they are joint trials.
+These trials are at different stages.

+54. In the Completion Strategy of April 2004, it was projected that in 2004, three trials (Gacumbitsi, Ndindabahizi and Muhimana) would be completed.
 This target was accomplished.
 It was also stated that three trials involving six accused (Simba, Seromba and Military II) would commence between May to September 2004.
-This projection was also accomplished. - 57.
-The Completion Strategy of May 2005 indicated that, besides the judgments in the Rutaganira and Muhimana cases which were delivered in March and April 2005, respectively, judgments in the Simba and Seromba cases would be delivered later that year.
+This projection was also accomplished.

+55. The Completion Strategy of May 2005 indicated that, besides the judgments in the Rutaganira and Muhimana cases which were delivered in March and April 2005, respectively, judgments in the Simba and Seromba cases would be delivered later that year.
 Judgment in the Simba case was delivered on 13 December 2005.
 Difficulties arising from the withdrawal of the Lead Counsel in the Seromba case delayed the completion of trial, but judgment will be rendered on 13 December 2006.
-In the course of 2006, judgment was also delivered in five other cases (Bisengimana, Serugendo, Mpambara, Muvunyi and Rwamakuba). - 58.
-The projection to start two new trials in the second half of 2005 was also accomplished.
-Trials in the Mpambara and Zigiranyiranzo cases commenced in September 2005 and October 2005, respectively, with judgment being rendered in the former on 12 September 2006. - 59.
-Judgement in the Military I case will be rendered in 2007 or early 2008.
-The presentation of the evidence is expected to be completed in the Butare case in 2007, the Government case in late 2007, the Military II trial in 2008 and Karemera et al. trial in late 2008 or early 2009.
-As the current multi-accused cases conclude, an increasing number of new single-accused cases will be able to commence, subject to courtroom capacity.
-The Nsengimana trial will commence in June 2007, and there is information to suggest that the listing of a further case may be possible in the near future.
+In the course of 2006, judgment was also delivered in five other cases (Bisengimana, Serugendo, Mpambara, Muvunyi and Rwamakuba).

+56. The projection to start two new trials in the second half of 2005 was also accomplished.
+Trials in the Mpambara and Zigiranyiranzo cases commenced in September 2005 and October 2005, respectively, with judgment being rendered in the former on 12 September 2006.

+57. In the Completion Strategy of May 2006, it was expected that three new trials may start in the second half of 2006.
+This goal was accomplished with the commencement of the Bikindi, Nchamihigo and Rukundo cases.

+58. Judgement in the Military I case will be rendered in 2007.
+The presentation of the evidence is expected to be completed in the Butare and Government cases in 2007, and in the Military II and Karemera et al. trials in 2008.
+As the current multi-accused cases conclude, an increasing number of new single-accused cases will be able commence.
+In the first half of 2007, it is expected that one or two new single-accused cases will commence, subject to courtroom capacity.
+Approximately three new single-accused cases are likely to commence in the latter half of that year.
 The remaining projected new single-accused cases are likely to be conducted in the course of 2008.

-- 60. The above projections suggest that, by the end of 2008, the ICTR could complete trials and judgments in the range of sixty-five to seventy persons, depending on the progress of present and future trials.
+59. The above projections suggest that, by the end of 2008, the ICTR could complete trials and judgments in the range of sixty-five to seventy persons, depending on the progress of present and future trials.
 This is an estimate, and it also depends on sufficient resources being made available.
 The Tribunal is committed to bringing to justice those persons who were most responsible for genocide and violations of international humanitarian law that were committed in Rwanda in 1994.
 In this process, the ICTR will establish the guilt or innocence of the accused, bring justice to victims of the massive crimes that were committed and establish a record of facts that can aid reconciliation in Rwanda.
-The Tribunal will also leave a legacy of international jurisprudence that can guide future courts and deter the future commission of these grave crimes. - 61.
-As mentioned above (para.
+The Tribunal will also leave a legacy of international jurisprudence that can guide future courts and deter the future commission of these grave crimes.

+60. As mentioned above (para.
 1), the present document is part of the ICTR's continuing process of refining its Completion Strategy.
 The Tribunal welcomes contributions to this process.